 - Iced Coffee Butter Cookies >>

 I love history and travelling and often pick up books from local antique bookshop or charity shop.
-I’ve originally bought this cookbook for the photos and old-fashioned advertisements, and never actually intended on making any of the recipes.
+I’ve originally bought this cookbook for the photos and old-fashioned advertisements and never actually intended to making any of the recipes.
 Then last year, I’ve been going through all my cookery books and decided to make the Carrot Biscuits recipe.

-Carrots are one of the vegetables I can eat lots of and I’ve adapted the recipe to suit my dairy free & gluten free diet (which is also Low FODMAP diet).
+Carrots are one of the vegetables I can eat lots of and I’ve adapted the carrot cookie recipe to suit my dairy free & gluten free diet (which is also Low FODMAP diet).

 Since then I’ve made quite a few recipes from this book and they all turned out really well.
 One thing I would say, if you are thinking of buying this cookery book, is because sugar wasn’t rationed during the war, most baking recipes have rather large amounts of sugar in comparison to the rest of the ingredients.